dewanmomen/UserNotificationKafkaMicroApplication/README.md

 cd MailNotificationService
 mvn clean install

-### Deploy and intall the microservices jar into docker container
+### Deploy and intall the microservices jar into docker container or you can use spring-boot run command
 # Execute the docker build command
 DOCKER_SCAN_SUGGEST=false docker build -t user_mail_microservices_kafka_app .
 # Execute the docker run command
 docker run user_mail_microservices_kafka_app
 after command please wait for spring-boot both services will run.

+### OR you can use spring-boot run command( if you don't want to doploy in docker container)
+# install and run jar for user-service
+cd UserService
+mvn clean install
+mvn spring-boot:run

+# install and run jar for mail-notification-service
+cd MailNotificationService
+mvn clean install
+mvn spring-boot:run

 ### REST API Endpoint
-## Please dowonload the postman collection[MicroservicesKafkaAPI.postman_collection.json] to run the below API
+## Please dowonload the postman collection from [MicroservicesKafkaAPI.postman_collection.json] file from the repository to run the below API
 # Create new user API

 URL: http://localhost:8082/api/v1/user_registration